-Currently, there is no evidence that COVID-19 vaccines cause any problems with pregnancy, including development of the placenta.
-More than 60,000 pregnant women who have been vaccinated are registered with the CDC.
+There is no evidence that COVID-19 vaccines cause any problems with pregnancy, including development of the placenta.
+As of November 29, 2021, more than 177,000 people registered with the CDC have indicated that they were pregnant when they were vaccinated.
 A group of them are being closely monitored to see how the vaccine affects pregnant people.
 No safety concerns have emerged.

 Are the vaccines safe for me if I have already had COVID-19?